cgtoolbox/UnrealRemoteControlWrapper/README.md

 >
 > ✔️ Get utilities EditorActorSubsystem and EditorAssetLibrary.
 >
-> ❌ Batch process is not supported at the moment, Unreal crashes when a batch call is executed.
+> ✔️ Batch process is supported.
 >
 > ❌ Get thumbnail not supported.